bpanel-org/bpanel/README.md

 ## Configuration
 Configurations are shared between the two docker containers.

 Your bcoin node will expect an API key given to it.
-If you did not run `npm run postinstall` to generate one, or you are connecting to an existing node, you can set an API key by setting it in a `secrets.env` file and set `BCOIN_API_KEY=[YOUR-AWESOME-KEY]`.
-This key can be any value you want (but if you are running a node with real Bitcoins, make sure it's secure!). __NOTE: DO NOT CHECK THIS FILE IN TO VERSION CONTROL.__
+If you are connecting to an existing node, you can set an API key by adding it in a `secrets.env` file and set `BCOIN_API_KEY=[YOUR-AWESOME-KEY]`.
+This key can be any value you want (but if you are running a node with real Bitcoins, make sure it's secure!). __NOTE: DO NOT CHECK THIS FILE IN TO VERSION CONTROL.__ If you run `npm install` and there is no `secrets.env` present, one will automatically be generated for you with a cryptographically secure api key.

 The configs are managed through environment variables set in a `bcoin.env` file (this is not ignored by git, so make sure to only put sensitive information in the `secrets.env` file).
 These get used by both the app and bcoin containers.
+The `bcoin.env` configs will also overwrite any local environment variables set to avoid older configurations in your environment from sneaking in.
+To use local environment variables, comment out any you would like to customize from `bcoin.env` and either add to the `environment` config in docker-compose.yml for your target service, or simply add to your local environment for local dev.

 Make sure to comment out the environment variables according to the network you want your webapp to connect to and/or what kind of node you want to run if you're running the bcoin service.